 If you live in the countryside, then it’s who has just most recently visited any city.
 This ‘Who goes first?’ rule is from Lords of Waterdeep which is set in the Dungeons and Dragons universe.
 (Not familiar with D&D?
 See this post: What is Dungeons & Dragons?)

-In Lords of Waterdeep players play as one of Lords who rule the city.
+In Lords of Waterdeep, players play as one of the Lords who rule the city.
 They use their contacts and networks to complete quests and develop their power within the city.